azurenoops/terraform-azurerm-overlays-subscription/examples/Commerical/create_alias/README.md

-# Example Basic Example created with a new RG
+# Create a new Alias for an existing Subscription

-This example environment demonstrates the creation of example.
+This example environment demonstrates the creation of a new Alias for an existing Subscription for Azuret.